 You must also make sure to clean the area and replace the pee pad frequently.
 As time goes by, gradually move the pad toward the door.
 Eventually, take the pad outdoors on the grass or wherever you prefer.
 Just make sure it’s easily accessible with a doggy door.
 Now your dog has a specific place to do its business outside!

-Pet Urine Odor Removal in Fresno, CA
+Pet Urine Odor Removal in Tulare County

 With whichever method you choose from below, it’s important to stick to this method and stay consistent each day.
 Housetraining your dog can be a process, so sometimes you will need an effective pet urine odor removal treatment when accidents do occur.
-Fortunately, our pet urine removal in Fresno, CA can eliminate urine stains, odors, and bacteria from your carpet, upholstery, and rugs.
+Fortunately, our pet urine removal in Tulare County, CA can eliminate urine stains, odors, and bacteria from your carpet, upholstery, and rugs.